grype/SwiftAnnouncements/README.md

 - Subscription is block based
 - Any type of object can be announced
-- Thread-safe and thread-agnostic - notifications are delivered in the same thread they are posted
+- Thread-safe and thread-agnostic - announcements are delivered in the same thread they are announced
-- Handling of notifications does not require a run loop
+- Handling of announcements does not require a run loop

 ### Example: